nuzonnah/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes owner and group owner of  _hello to vincent and staff respectively
+changes the owner of the file hello to betty only if it is owned by the user guillaume